nicknovitski/git-substitute/README.md

 1. The other git commands are all complete English words.
 2. SEO.

+## Non-Usage

+Things which this command does not yet do:

+- Detect and respect your grep.patternType configuration
+- Perl-Compatible Regexes

 ## Acknowledgments

 I can't remember when I first read [jason meredith's blog post explaining the